Travel agent Lyne Barlow admits £1.6m holidays scam

 Judge Adkin granted her bail ahead of the sentencing but told her she would be given "a long prison sentence".

-Durham Police said previously Barlow's travel business was no longer operational, and its social media page was taken down shortly after her arrest in September 2020.
+Durham Police said Barlow's travel business was no longer operational, and its social media page was taken down shortly after her arrest in September 2020.

-It added "several hundred" people had come forward to make complaints against her.

 Follow BBC North East & Cumbria on Twitter, Facebook and Instagram.
 Send your story ideas to northeastandcumbria@bbc.co.uk.